- Given the stress of buying a home 55 per cent of Aussies say they would rather stay in their current home longer

 New research from Allianz Australia has found searching for a new home affects the mental and emotional wellbeing of more than half (51 per cent) of Aussie home buyers, highlighting a need for potential home buyers to find effective coping strategies during the process.

-While this might be the case, the ‘Australian dream’ of owning a property remains strong and the survey of current1 and prospective 2 buyers reveals their primary motivator is to own their first home (ranked first).
+While this might be the case, the ‘Australian dream’ of owning a property remains strong and the survey of current buyers who bought a property in the last five years and prospective buyers looking to buy a property in the next 12 months reveals their primary motivator is to own their first home (ranked first).
 Other key motivators include a change in lifestyle needs, like a change in job, or the need for a home office, and the need to upsize for more space.

 Before entering the housing market, the research revealed buyers wished they had a more realistic view about the properties available within their budget (14.2 per cent), how long the process would take from start to finish (14.6 per cent), and the additional associated costs, such as mortgage insurance (20.5 per cent), the cost of moving (11.3 per cent) and stamp duty (9.0 per cent).